Another Reason to Brush

 Source: http://www.teethcenter.com/daily-brushing-associated-with-lower-risk-of-dementia/ Sept 14, 2012.
 Reprinted by permission.

 In my Honolulu dental practice, we really focus on preventative care.
 Good oral home care is the cornerstone of good oral health and should be supplemented with regular exams and cleanings.
-It makes sense that all of our bodies systems are connected, and oral health is connected to overall health.
-As a dentist, I know this is a fact.
+Accordingly, it makes sense that all of our bodies systems are connected, and oral health is connected to overall health.
+Regular brushing results in good oral health.
+There is a connection.
+Brushing teeth and dementia are correlated.
+As a dentist, I believe this.
 We are learning, more and more.
 Someday we will have all the answers… but until then, I’ll just brush at least twice a day… unless I forget.

 Dr. Terrance Cleveland